symfony/symfony1-docs/tutorial/en/upgrade.markdown

 upgrade to 1.3, and then switch to the 1.4 release.

 >**NOTE**
->As the `sfCompat10Plugin` and `sfProtoculousPlugin` have been removed from
+>`sfCompat10Plugin` and `sfProtoculousPlugin` have been removed from 1.4.
+If
->1.4, you must remove them from your configuration classes if you have
->explicitly disabled them.
+>you are explicitly disabling them in your project's configuration class files,
+>such as `config/ProjectConfiguration.class.php`, you must remove all mention of
+>them from those files.

 How to upgrade to symfony 1.3?
 ------------------------------